quanser/Quanser_Interactive_Labs_Resources/docs/source/Objects/basic_shapes.rst

 triggered by actor locations such as the sudden appearance of an obstacle crossing the path.
-The physics properties can also be modified to tune the physics response depending 9on the number of interacting actors and what they are colliding with .
+The physics properties can also be modified to tune the physics response depending on the number of interacting actors and what they are colliding with.

 Basic shapes include full support for parenting to build long kinematic chains or simply to group multiple shapes together so they can be moved by